DEBT REDEMPTION - Texas Debt Relief logo

 Attorney-managed credit repair firm based in Plano, TX.
 Disputes negative items using an in-house attorney and assigns each client a personal credit analyst.

-Best for: Consumers with multiple serious derogatory items — bankruptcies, foreclosures, repossessions, or large collections — who need legal-grade dispute leverage, Home buyers or refinancers needing credit score improvement before qualifying for a mortgage
+Profile signals: Consumers with multiple serious derogatory items — bankruptcies, foreclosures, repossessions, or large collections — who need legal-grade dispute leverage, Home buyers or refinancers needing credit-score context to review before qualifying for a mortgage

 Financial Wellness Guides